When to visit the vet?

 A common symptom of otitis media in dogs is persistentPersistent means lasting or continuing for an extended period.
 In veterinary medicine, it can refer to chronic diseases or symptoms that do not subside.
 Head shaking or Scratching the ear.
 Dogs may also tilt their head to the side, especially on the affected side.

 There may be reduced hearing ability on the affected side.
-In some cases, a foul-smelling Discharge from the ear also occurs, which may indicate a bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+In some cases, a foul-smelling Discharge from the ear also occurs, which can indicate a bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..

 Severe cases can cause neurological symptoms such as nystagmus (uncontrolled eye movements) or facial paralysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
 Paralysis can be caused by injuries, illnesses, or disorders of the nervous system. if the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. spreads to adjacent structures.